I Took a Trip Down Tajikistan's 'Heroin Highway'

-Despite covering 45 percent of the landmass, the autonomous Gorno-Badakhshan province – home to the Pamiri people – contains just three percent of Tajikistan’s population.
+Despite covering 45 percent of the landmass, the autonomous Gorno-Badakhshan province—home to the Pamiri people—contains just 3 percent of Tajikistan’s population.
 The only Central Asian country to have descended into civil war following the collapse of the Soviet Union, the Pamiris had chosen the losing side.
-Razing villages and filling mass graves, Tajik President Rahmon undertook an ethnic cleansing that left up to 100,000 dead and over a million displaced.
-The Pamiris have faced poverty and persecution ever since, only surviving mass starvation during the 1990s because of humanitarian aid.
+Razing villages and filling mass graves, Tajik President Emomalii Rahmon undertook an ethnic cleansing that left up to 100,000 dead and more than a million displaced.
+The Pamiris have faced poverty and persecution ever since, surviving mass starvation during the 1990s only because of humanitarian aid.

 Around 47 percent of Tajikistan’s GDP is posted home by the 800,000 Tajiks working abroad (mostly in Russia), making it one of the world’s most remittance-reliant economies.
-“The fact that these people tend to settle [abroad] leads to wider issues,” said Dr Luca Anceschi, a lecturer in Central Asian Studies at the University of Glasgow.
-“Now Russia has become more aggressive and started to change their understanding of citizenship, they could become an even more permanent part of the Russian state.
-This is something that could be detrimental in the longer term – a brain drain, if you will, or a loss of manpower.”
+“The fact that these people tend to settle [abroad] leads to wider issues,” said Dr. Luca Anceschi, a lecturer in Central Asian Studies at the University of Glasgow.
+“Now that Russia has become more aggressive and started to change their understanding of citizenship, they could become an even more permanent part of the Russian state.
+This is something that could be detrimental in the longer term—a brain drain, if you will, or a loss of manpower.”

-While many of these ex-pats live in dormitory blocks overseen by gang masters, others – as I was told by Dr Alexander Kupatadze, an expert in organised crime and corruption issues in post-Soviet Eurasia – are “heavily involved” in smuggling.
+While many of these expats live in dormitory blocks overseen by gang masters, others—as I was told by Dr. Alexander Kupatadze, an expert in organized crime and corruption issues in post-Soviet Eurasia—are “heavily involved” in smuggling.

 The border with China

-Skirting the border along China’s troubled Xinjiang province, the Pamir Highway follows a barbed wire fence for hundreds of kilometres.
-Parts of the fence were sagging where wooden struts had been stolen, and tyre tracks hinted at illegal entries and exits.
+Skirting the border along China’s troubled Xinjiang province, the Pamir Highway follows a barbed-wire fence for hundreds of miles.
+Parts of the fence were sagging where wooden struts had been stolen, and tire tracks hinted at illegal entries and exits.

 The road snaked onto Murgab, which is the largest town in the eastern region of the Pamir Mountains, despite having a population of less than 4,000.
-Cut adrift by snow for up to nine months a year, winter temperatures here fall to - 45°C. Beyond Murgab, we passed through places – touted as villages by road signs – that consisted of nothing more than a few crumbling buildings, the ground smattered with the skulls of sheep and ibex.
+Cut adrift by snow for up to nine months a year, winter temperatures here fall to negative 45 degrees.
+Beyond Murgab, we passed through places—touted as villages by road signs—that consisted of nothing more than a few crumbling buildings, the ground smattered with the skulls of sheep and ibex.

 Taking a detour around a landslide, we eventually arrived in Khorog, the capital of Gorno-Badakhshan.
-In July of 2012, fighting broke out in the area after the Regional Security Chief was dragged from his limousine and stabbed to death.
+In July of 2012, fighting broke out in the area after the regional security chief was dragged from his limousine and stabbed to death.
 Helicopter gunships flying overhead, the authorities severed phone and road links, and locals responded by building barricades and calling the government’s actions an invasion.
-Tit-for-tat battles followed, and – according to a local hospital official – over 200 were killed.
+Tit-for-tat battles followed, and—according to a local hospital official—more than 200 were killed.

-Hiking up a steep alpine track, the buildings I passed had been plastered over, all the signs of conflict hidden – except for where the bullet holes were too high to reach.
-Approaching the outskirts of town, I spotted a cluster of newly built mansions, all of them complete with their own fleet of ostentatious vehicles, belonging to “new Tajiks”.
-The proliferation of flash cars in one of the poorest countries in the world has led to a new local saying: “It is no longer ‘How much did it cost?’, but ‘How many kilos did it cost?’
+Hiking up a steep alpine track, the buildings I passed had been plastered over, all the signs of conflict hidden—except for where the bullet holes were too high to reach.
+Approaching the outskirts of town, I spotted a cluster of newly built mansions, all of them complete with their own fleet of ostentatious vehicles, belonging to “new Tajiks.”
+The proliferation of flashy cars in one of the poorest countries in the world has led to a new local saying: “It is no longer ‘How much did it cost?’ but ‘How many kilos did it cost?’"

 Already decimated by the dissolution of the USSR, the Tajik economy has never recovered from the civil war.
-Since the mid-90s the country has become a key transit point for Afghan opiates, as well as seeing a huge rise in domestic heroin use, leading some to label it as a “narco-state”.
-By 1997, Tajik researchers estimated that half of 18 to 24 year olds were employed in the drug trade.
+Since the mid 1990s, the country has become a key transit point for Afghan opiates and has seen a huge rise in domestic heroin use, leading some to label it as a “narco-state.”
+By 1997, Tajik researchers estimated that half of 18-to-24-year-olds were employed in the drug trade.

 In 2005, the year that Tajikistan took over the policing of its border with Afghanistan from the Russians, seizures of heroin halved.
-Irritated by the international response – that Tajikistan were failing to properly control their borders – President Rahmon levelled counter-allegations of Russian complicity in the heroin trade.
+Irritated by the international response—that Tajikistan was failing to properly control its borders—President Rahmon leveled counter-allegations of Russian complicity in the heroin trade.
 “Why do you think generals lined up in Moscow all the way across Red Square and paid enormous bribes to be assigned here?” he complained to US officials.
 “Just so they could do their patriotic duty?”

 Tajik President Emomalii Rahmon

 Aside from rumbling Chinese juggernauts, the traffic was barely existent as we left Khorog.
-Overturned tanks and buses lay in the Pyanj River, the muddy shores of Afghanistan only 20 metres away.
-Given the ethnic ties and kinship between the two countries, the 1,300 kilometre border with Afghanistan would be impossible to police, even if the will was there.
+Overturned tanks and buses lay in the Pyanj River, the muddy shores of Afghanistan only 60 feet away.
+Given the ethnic ties and kinship between the two countries, the 800-mile border with Afghanistan would be impossible to police, even if the will were there.

 Billboards hiding these building sites from public view featured images from around Tajikistan.
 On one, President Rahmon stood in a poppy field, grinning.